life-itself/artearthtech.com/content/blog/2017-10-20-pragramatic-utopians.md

 We therefore should make clear what a utopian is and is not.

-For example, a utopian does not believe there is only one true way, or, seek the ultimate perfect state (after which comes the end of history).
+For example, a utopian does not believe there is only one true way or that there is the ultimate perfect state (after which comes the end of history).

 Utopia is a "mountain with no top", an endless gesturing towards an impossible perfection.
 The utopian believes in the possibility of a radically better future: for ourselves, for our societies, for our planet.
 And, most importantly, that this future is realisable.